itsmworkbench/knowledgearticles/modules/summarise/README.md

   * Need to setup the `summarise.yaml` file
   * Need to download the apache tika jar
   * Really we should have an init command to do this
-* only works on one page documents
-    * Known issue and will be fixed soon by merging the html => text step
 * doesn't work behind a corporate proxy
     * this is because the openai api is called directly.
 This is a known issue and will be fixed soon